 Saying this, it isn't because their aren't any official regulation that you should do crazy things.
 As for a minimum behavior, it is always advised to:

 Avoid flying near the 3 Cambodian airports (Siem Reap, Phnom Penh & Shinanoukville).

 Keep your drone in visual sight when flying and fly below 120 m during daylight.

 Avoid flying above people without their consent or moving vehicles.

 Ask before flying over all Cambodian temples.

 Drone flights in Angkor Wat (Siem Reap) and Phnom Penh

-You will need a permission for drone recreational and commercial use in Angkor Wat in Siem Reap and/or Phnom Penh.
-The process is pretty simple as there are only 2 documents to fill which we grouped here for you:
+You will need a permission for drone recreational and commercial use in Angkor Wat in Siem Reap and/or Phnom Penh from local temple security who are likely to say no unfortunately.

 A request letter: asking to explain the purpose of the filming, when & where?

 An application letter: asking more details about the movie's purpose, length, format, crew names and anticipated production budget.